adamscourfield/Anaxi---Temp/replit.md

 **UI Framework**: Built on shadcn/ui component library with Radix UI primitives, providing accessible, customizable components following the "new-york" style variant.

-**Styling Approach**: Tailwind CSS with a custom design system based on Fluent Design principles.
+**Styling Approach**: Tailwind CSS with a warm gradient design system.
 The application uses CSS variables for theming, supporting both light and dark modes.
-Custom color palette emphasizes professional clarity with neutral tones (charcoal, warm grays) and purposeful accent colors for status indicators (green for observed habits, orange for unobserved).
+Features a radial gradient background (peachy/salmon at top fading to white) with enhanced card shadows (shadow-md) for elevated appearance.
+Color palette emphasizes warmth and approachability with hue 20° base tones and purposeful accent colors for status indicators.

 **Typography**: Custom font implementation using Lufga from CDN, with defined hierarchy for page titles, section headers, card titles, body text, and labels.